 Sure, it’s fair to seek answers and to uncover the whys, and it’s also fair to place culpability where it is due.
 But, an over consumption of the blame game, the whys and generalizations also box us in to a narrow-minded way of thinking, and we become reactive, not proactive.

-Look, we have found ourselves in an uncomfortable place, our freedoms are endangered, normalcy has flown the coop, and these shenanigans have twisted us into a braided mess.
+Look, we have found ourselves in an uncomfortable place, our freedoms feel endangered, normalcy has flown the coop, and these shenanigans have twisted us into a braided mess.
 Our shortsightedness drives behaviors like panic buying and hoarding, people actively seek out conspiracy theories, claiming political hoaxes and giving in to ideas of government and media control.
 This has some seeking out any and all justifications; and some of those justifications are downright idiotic.

 And those conjured up generalizations?
 Well, they’re extremely dangerous.
 When you make generalizations, you cultivate small-minded perspectives, which is a firestarter for untruths, distortions and ideologies that further drive dogmatic logic… wait, is that an oxymoron?
 Indeed.
 We’ve become lost.
 The light has dimmed or is non-existent and truth is nowhere to be found, at least we don’t think so.